SunilPark1129/planned/README.md

 ## Project Description

--
-This is a website-app that allows users to create a daily schedule and go through the steps of executing the schedule, ultimately achieving their goals.
+- This is a website-app that allows users to create a daily schedule and go through the steps of executing the schedule, ultimately achieving their goals.
 I have put maximum consideration into accessibility to ensure that users can easily adapt to the UI.
 Additionally, I have implemented a drag and drop method to make it easy to use.
+- This website does not store data on the server but instead saves data in the user's local storage.
+I used the persistence method in Zustand.

 ## How to use
 > See how to use this website properly.